Landing Pages

 You want cleaner tracking data

-Isolated pages make it easy to attribute every inquiry to its specific campaign
+Isolated pages make it straightforward to attribute every inquiry to its specific campaign, enabling cleaner reporting and smarter budget decisions going forward.

-If traffic is coming in but conversions are weak, the page is likely the issue-
+If traffic is coming in but conversions remain weak, the page is very likely the issue not the ads.
+Furthermore, every percentage point of conversion improvement multiplies the value of every advertising dollar spent.

 Service Pages

-Each service category requires a tailored landing page approach — different audiences, different concerns, different conversion paths.
+Each service category requires a tailored landing page approach.
+Different audiences bring different concerns and, consequently, require different conversion paths.

 Dental Implant Pages